AslanEmil008/Groover.co-Feedbacks-Scraping/README.md

 # Groover.co Feedbacks Scraping
 ## Introduction
 This project scrapes data about feedback and feedback writers from the Groover.co music website.<br>
+There is also a script available for extracting your music names, if needed.<br>
-There are three scripts included that extract data about feedback and feedback writers for your music.
+Three main scripts are included to extract data about feedback and feedback writers for your music.

 # Getting Started
 <b>1.Clone the repository:</b>